Rosewood (film): Plot

 When the posse arrives at the Carrier's home, Aunt Sarah attempts to placate the angry crowd.
 When she announces that Fanny Taylor's attacker had been a white man, someone in the crowd shoots her and she dies of her injuries.
 The posse comes and Sylvester shoots and kills two of its members.
 The posse falls back and a shootout erupts.
 After Aunt Sarah's murder, the posse attacks Rosewood.
 Mann is on his way out of town when he witnesses the lynching of Sam Carter, the blacksmith.
 Changing his mind about leaving, Mann returns to Rosewood to fight alongside the residents.
-Some decent white men who live in Rosewood help black Rosewood residents escape.
-Railroad conductors smuggle people out of town on trains.
-Wright asks the train conductors to pick up the women and children while his wife hides several other African-Americans in their home.
-Other whites attempt to stop the violence with no success.

 The posse swells in number.
 Believing that James Carrier held information about the escaped convict, they seek him out.
 After making an unsuccessful attempt to intervene on James' behalf, Wright reluctantly allows Sheriff Walker to take Carrier into custody because the officer said he only wanted to question him.
 When Carrier says he doesn't have any information, he is immediately shot by one of the members of the mob.
 Wright gets upset and the mob accuses him of being soft on blacks.

 The violence escalates and spills out into neighboring towns.
 When the posse gets to the border of Alachua County, a group of armed deputized white men and a sheriff block the roads and turn them back.
 Surviving members of the Carrier family eventually escape on a train, which had been arranged by Wright.
 Scrappie and Mann finally share a kiss before Mann departs with Sylvester.
 The two plan to meet up later.
 After the violence dies down, James Taylor confronts his wife, Fanny.
-He realizes that Fanny has lied to him about the true cause of her injuries and had affairs with other men, after being told by the sheriff and the townspeople.
+He realizes that Fanny has lied to him about the true cause of her injuries and had affairs with other men after being told by the sheriff and the townspeople.
 Officially the final death toll was eight people, two white and six black.
-Other accounts by survivors and several African-American newspapers estimated a higher death toll.
+Other accounts by survivors and several African-American newspapers place the number anywhere from 40 to 150.